-I would recommend CLPE Power of Reading teaching sequences to every teacher.
+I would recommend CLPE's Power of Reading Teaching Sequences to every teacher.
 I have found that very young children are engaged in their learning from the start and can’t wait for the next lesson.
 Feedback that I have received from parents over the first week of remote teaching also backs this up.
 One parent said "My child was very excited to write his own little story about ‘Under the moon Adventure".
 Another parent added “My child enjoyed writing this piece.
 He says he wants to be like the egg box dragon and go and help the people in the hospitals”.

 I have found that being organised and reading through the teaching sequences in advance is a great help.
 The sequences give children the opportunity to join in reading the text with the adult which builds their confidence in becoming readers themselves.
 Children are also able to write their own poems, letters and diary entries based on learning taking place in the sequences.

-Through the CLPE teaching sequences I have found a love of poetry that I never had before.
+Through the CLPE's Power of Reading Teaching Sequences I have found a love of poetry that I never had before.
 I have found that my teaching has improved and as a result so has the children’s learning.
 They never fail to surprise me each day in the suggestions they give during lessons.

 In conclusion, if you are a teacher worried about remote teaching, whether that is through recorded lessons or live teaching, don’t be.
 No one has been in this situation before and we are all doing our best.
-In my experience keeping things simple and to the point helps, and if you are lucky enough to have a resource like Power of Reading, use it.
+In my experience keeping things simple and to the point helps, and if you are lucky enough to have access to Power of Reading Teaching Sequences, use it.